PolarisSS13/Polaris/code/modules/ai/README.md

 to kill another mob.
 Despite the name, a say_list also can contain emotes and some sounds.

-The reason that it is in a seperate datum is to allow for multiple mob types to have the same text, even when inheritence cannot do that, such as mercenaries and fake piloted mecha mobs.
+The reason that it is in a separate datum is to allow for multiple mob types to have the same text, even when inheritance cannot do that, such as mercenaries and fake piloted mecha mobs.

 The say_list datum is applied to the mob itself and not held inside the AI datum.